Velocity pAVF System for Kidney Failure

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on anti-coagulant therapy, it may need to be safely paused around the time of the procedure.

-How is the Velocity pAVF System treatment different from other treatments for kidney failure?
+What evidence suggests that the Velocity pAVF System is effective for kidney failure?

 This trial is for adults with advanced kidney disease (stage 4/5 or end-stage renal disease) who need a new way to access their blood vessels for hemodialysis.
 They must have specific artery and vein sizes, be able to consent, and commit to study requirements.
 Those not suitable for traditional fistula surgery are excluded.